MabbottLab/MEGneto/ConfigParams.md

           <summary>Dftfreq</summary>
           Where: fcp_2_PreprocessingICA in setting up cfg for ft_preprocessing
           <br>
-          Meaning: Indicates whether the frequency to filter out is 50 or 60Hz
+          Meaning: Indicates whether the power-line frequency to filter out is 50 or 60Hz and its harmonic frequency, which is next multiple of the power-line frequency (e.g. [60;120]).
         </details>
       </li>
       <!--FILTERING PARAMETERS.BPFILTER-->